backpagepod/backpagepod.github.io/_posts/2023-03-17-episode-120-pc-zone-will-porter.markdown

 ---
 title: "Episode 120: From PC Zone to Writing Games (with Will Porter)"
 date:   2023-03-17 09:00:00 +0000
+excerpt: "Will Porter, former PC Zone editor turned game developer, is our guest this week."
 excerpt_separator: "<!--more-->"
 categories:
 - Episode